dlock8/InterconnectIO_Master/README.md

 ## Relay numbering scheme

-## Differential relay will be located on lower address.
-## Single ended relay to be connected to high or low side following the address.

     Relay bank 1   Differential: 10 @ 17    Single: 100 @ 107 (High) 108 @ 115 (Low)
     Relay bank 2   Differential: 20 @ 27    Single: 200 @ 215 (High) 208 @ 215 (Low)
     Relay bank 3   Differential: 30 @ 37    Single: 300 @ 315 (High) 308 @ 315 (Low)
     Relay bank 4   Differential: 40 @ 47    Single: 400 @ 415 (High) 108 @ 415 (Low)

+* Relay type are DPDT (Double Pole Double Throw).
+Relay could be connected in differential mode or configured in single ended mode
+* Relay address used reflect the difference between the differential and single mode.
-* relay @10, @100 and @108 are the same physical relay.
+* Relay @10, @100 and @108 are the same physical relay.
 * If relay @10 is closed, the high side of the relay (BK1_CH0_H) will be connected on high side of the commun point (BK1_COM_H).
 The low side of the relay (BK1_CH0_L) will be connected on the low side of the commun point (BK1_COM_L)
 * If relay @100 is closed, the high side of the relay (BK1_CH0_H) will be connected on high side of the commun point (BK1_COM_H).
 The low side of the relay (BK1_CH0_L) will be connected on the low side of the commun point (BK1_COM_L)
 *   If relay @108 is closed, the high side of the relay (BK1_CH0_H) will be connected on low side of the commun point (BK1_COM_L) because the reverse relay will be actuated on the same time of the relay @108.
 The low side of the relay (BK1_CH0_L) will be connected on the high side of the commun point (BK1_COM_H)